 - On the other hand, filling your cake pan with not enough batter will cause the cake to turn out flat.
 Have you ever had a flat cake?
 Sure, it might still be delicious.
 But it isn’t anything you want to take a photo to upload to the ‘gram.

 It’s pretty simple: follow the ⅔ rule, and you will be good to go (unless the recipe states otherwise).
 Do you still have some prying questions about how full to fill your cake pan?
 I don’t blame you, baker!
 Let’s check out some frequently asked questions you might want to know.

 How much batter do you put in a cake pan?

 It depends on how deep the cake pan is, but almost every cake pan will need cake batter to fill ⅔ of the pan.
 Shallower pans that are only an inch or two deep can only handle being filled about halfway.

-How full do you fill a 9 inch round cake pan?
+How full to fill a 9-inch round cake pan?

 Almost all 9-inch round cake pans are going to be two or three inches deep.
 Therefore, you will follow the rule of filling the pan around ⅔ of the way.
 The exception to this rule is if the round cake pan is shallow or the recipe tells you to fill a different amount.

 How full is too full for a cake pan?